A2va/xmake-rs/README.md

 ## Difference from cmake-rs

 Broadly speaking, xmake-rs is very similar to cmake-rs, but there are two advantages:
-* Xmake is known to be simpler than cmake, with a built-in package manager so using is part
+* Xmake is known to be simpler than cmake, with a built-in package manager so using it improve the development workflow.
-* Xmake-rs supports automatic linking, so it is no longer necessary to use `rustc-link-lib' and `rustc-link-search' as in cmake-rs.
+* Xmake-rs supports automatic linking, so it is no longer necessary to use `rustc-link-lib` and `rustc-link-search` as in cmake-rs.

 ## Cross-Compilation Support